 Intel UHD Graphics: specs and benchmarks

 Intel started UHD Graphics sales 11 January 2021.
-This is Generation 12.1 architecture desktop card based on a Generation 11.0 architecture and made with 10 nm+ manufacturing process.
-It is primarily aimed at gamers.
+This is a desktop graphics card based on a Generation 11.0 architecture and made with 10 nm+ manufacturing process.
+It is primarily aimed at gamer market.

 We have no data on UHD Graphics benchmark results.

-UHD Graphics's general performance parameters such as number of shaders, GPU base clock, manufacturing process, texturing and calculation speed.
+UHD Graphics's specs such as number of shaders, GPU base clock, manufacturing process, texturing and calculation speed.
 These parameters indirectly speak of UHD Graphics's performance, but for precise assessment you have to consider its benchmark and gaming test results.

 This section provides details about the physical dimensions of UHD Graphics and its compatibility with other computer components.
-Useful when choosing a future computer configuration or upgrading an existing one.
-For desktop video cards it's interface and bus (motherboard compatibility), additional power connectors (power supply compatibility).
+This information is useful when selecting a computer configuration or upgrading an existing one.
+For desktop graphics cards, it includes details about the interface and bus (for motherboard compatibility) and additional power connectors (for power supply compatibility).

 Parameters of memory installed on UHD Graphics: its type, size, bus, clock and resulting bandwidth.
-Note that GPUs integrated into processors don't have dedicated memory and use a shared part of system RAM.
+Note that GPUs integrated into processors have no dedicated memory and use a shared part of system RAM instead.

 Video outputs and ports

 Types and number of video connectors present on UHD Graphics.
-As a rule, this section is relevant only for desktop reference video cards, since for notebook ones the availability of certain video outputs depends on the laptop model, while non-reference desktop models can (though not necessarily will) bear a different set of video ports.
+As a rule, this section is relevant only for desktop reference graphics cards, since for notebook ones the availability of certain video outputs depends on the laptop model, while non-reference desktop models can (though not necessarily will) bear a different set of video ports.